ramesh8v/zerodha/README.md

 # zerodha
-Automation of zerodha for HFT
+Automation of zerodha for HFT (currently tested with Python2.7)
 ```python
 from broker.module import Zerodha, Order
 auth = dict()